Hamhunter23/MOCK_SMTP/readme.md

 This client can be used to send and receive messages from a server that implements a similar email-like service.

 NOTE: PLEASE MAKE SURE THAT THE MACHINES RUNNING THE SERVER AND THE CLIENT CODE BOTH ARE CONNECTED TO THE SAME NETWORK.
+P.S: Please generate your own certificate and key using openssl.